AHolwell/HomeLINK/README.md

 - Though real time, the data is updated infrequently - ie. we're not streaming real time updates every second, but keeping track of things that change a few times a day.
 - To simulate real world, device categories with the same functions -ie lights - could be registered with different models rather than just as 'lights'
 - All devices will have a model type, and then an over arching category such as 'Light' which has shared functionality across those models.
+- User has AWS CLI and account set up for usage.

 ### Tech